valkyrix/Deep-Red-Framework/README.md

 ### Dissertation Status:
-currently finishing introduction and starting on methodology managing about 2000 words a day started too late was too focused on the programming
+currently finishing introduction and starting on methodology.

+managing about 2000 words a day.

+started too late was too focused on the programming.

 #### Unable to decide between the following titles: